If you’re reading this, you must be researching an outdoor kitchen project. That’s great!

 Materials used in appliances are crucial as well.
 For example, 304 vs 430 stainless steel.
 430 stainless steel does not contain nickel, which makes it more likely to corrode, crack, and fail over time.

-Therefore, if budget allows, you’ll want to opt for 304 stainless steel over 430.
+Therefore, if budget allows, you’ll want to opt for 304 stainless steel grills and appliances over 430.
 Make sure the interior components are also made from 304 stainless steel.
 Also check with the company if they offer a lifetime warranty.

 A poor quality appliance that needs to be replaced causes problems down the road.
-You may no longer be able to buy parts to repair… And you may not be able to fit a new grill in the cutout for the previous grill.
+You may no longer be able to buy parts to repair… And you may not be able to fit a new propane or natural gas grill in the cutout for the previous grill.
 This means extra expense to modify the cutout size on your prefab kitchen cabinet.

 Galvanized material will cause issues as well.
 Rusting will occur at points where the material has been screwed.
 So you’ll want to steer clear if possible.